What Are Payday Loans, How Do They Work, and Where To Get One?

 Payday loans can help you pay for emergency expenses or cover your bills until you get your next paycheck.
 They can also be easy to qualify for, which is attractive for bad credit borrowers.
 However, these loans come with very high interest rates and finance charges.

-Consider other alternatives like traditional unsecured personal loans before you borrow a payday loan.
+Consider other alternatives like traditional unsecured personal loans or low-income loans before you borrow a payday loan.
 If you must, borrow them sparingly and have a plan in place for how you’ll repay them.
 It’s easy to get trapped in a debt cycle if you can’t repay the loan on your next payday.

 If you’ve already accumulated a lot of debt, we recommend looking into payday loan debt solutions like credit counseling, debt consolidation, or debt settlement.